 Hip and Knee Replacement

 More and more people are getting hip and knee replacements to feel better, play longer.
 And if the hip or knee implant fails, it likely will require revision surgery, which is both painful and costly.
 Implants don’t come with a warranty.
-Consumers Union is calling on the top manufacturers of hip and knee implants to begin offering 20-year warranties for their products and take responsibility for the associated costs if they fail, break or are defective.
+Consumers Union is calling on the top manufacturers of hip and knee implants to begin offering warranties for their products and take responsibility for the associated costs if they fail due to a product defective.

 Consumers Union Documents